 Any licensed provider of vision services may be used as an alternative to Davis Vision providers.
-The reimbursement will cover frames, lenses or contact lenses costs not to exceed \$200 once per year.
+The reimbursement will cover frames, lenses or contact lenses costs not to exceed \$200 every two years.
 A claim form should be submitted within 90 days of service.